Can (And Should) You Discuss Personal Experiences in Your Personal Statement?

 Discussing personal experiences and hardships in the personal statement

 Many applicants’ desire to pursue a career in social work is driven by their lived experiences.
 When schools of social work ask applicants why they are choosing this path, it often leads to wondering whether it is appropriate to discuss these personal experiences in a formal statement.
 The short answer is yes!
-Personal experiences are valid and can be used to strengthen your statement when done correctly.
+Personal experiences are valid and can be used to strengthen your personal statement when done correctly.
 In this article, I will discuss how to include personal experiences in your statement and what to avoid.

 Why Include Personal Experiences in the Personal Statement?